top of page

 BUILDING NEURAL PATHWAYS

-Now more than ever, experts recognize the importance of interactive play.
+Now more than ever, experts recognize the importance of interactive learning.

 Interactive play is vital to cognitive development.
 Recent research shows that reading and playing together with a caring adult has an even greater impact on the developing brain than we previously knew.